Calories in vs calories out — and why it's more complicated than that

 The goal: more food, not less

-Most people come into coaching believing the goal is to eat as little as possible.
+Most people come into coaching believing the goal is to eat as little as possible to lose body fat.
 It isn't.
 The goal is to train your body to function well on as much food as possible — building a metabolic foundation that makes every future phase, whether fat loss, maintenance, or a build, more effective and more sustainable.

 Most people also need time — real time, with consistent training and structured nutrition — to understand what their actual maintenance, deficit, and surplus look like.
 Those numbers are not fixed.
 They shift as your body composition changes, your training output improves, and your metabolic health is restored.
 That's the process.
 And it works significantly better than any number a calculator can produce.